Why rest days are important

 This is often the way things are done with full-body powerlifting style workouts, where three training days a week, with a rest day between each, is a common formula.

 In the event of CNS overtraining, or a strength plateau you just can’t seem to overcome, allow your body a week or two off training to recover before diving back in.
+Similarly, if you've been training hard and consistently for a long period of time, sometimes a week long break from the gym could be beneficial.

 In the event of an injury, you’re just going to have to avoid straining the wounded limb until it’s fully recovered – whether that takes weeks or months.